-Imagine that you and your team are building a new road in your city that’s expected to see high-density traffic.
-Because the project is being completed at the height of summer, your concrete pours are getting exposed to high temperatures, which speeds up its hydration.
+Imagine that you and your team are building a new road in your city that is expected to see high-density traffic.
+Because the project is being completed at the height of summer, your concrete pours are getting exposed to high temperatures.
+This would speed up its hydration.

-As a result, the concrete will gain strength fairly quickly, but the bonding between the cement grains becomes weaker.
-Therefore, the concrete will lose strength later on and become less durable as time goes on, compromising the road’s structural integrity and increasing its chances of cracking.
+As a result, the concrete will gain strength fairly quickly.
+However, the bonding between the cement grains will become weaker.
+Therefore, the concrete will lose strength and become less durable as time goes on.
+This will compromise the road’s structural integrity and increase its chances of cracking.

-High temperatures can also cause a high concrete temperature gradient which can cause thermal cracking.
+High temperatures can also cause a high concrete temperature gradient.
+In turn, this increases the chances of thermal cracking.

 How can you prevent these scenarios from happening?
 A common method used is replacing part of the water added to the mix with flake ice.
-The transition from flake ice to water absorbs a lot of energy which significantly reduces the temperature of the concrete mix.
+The transition from flake ice to water absorbs a lot of energy which is good for the cooling concrete temperature of the mix.
 Liquid nitrogen is another element that can be added to the concrete water mix.

 The Best Way to Monitor Concrete Temperatures During the Curing Process

-Furthermore, your team can access this information even before you step foot on the job site with SmartHub™, a robust remote monitoring system that complements SmartRock™.
-Some of its features include 24/7 data collection and analysis of multiple SmartRock™ sensors, real-time data display and data sharing capabilities between multiple users.
+Furthermore, your team can access this information even before you step foot on the job site with SmartHub™.
+This is a robust remote monitoring system that complements SmartRock®.
+Some of its features include 24/7 data collection and analysis of multiple SmartRock® sensors.
+It also offers real-time data display and data-sharing capabilities between multiple users.

 With this powerful technology, you will ensure the strength of concrete pours, optimize your schedule and reduce the long-term costs of each project.